Rock-haunting ringtail possum: Diet

 The rock-haunting ringtail possum eats fruits, flowers and leaves of a variety of trees found near its habitat and occasionally feeds on termites.
 It usually stays close to the rocks while feeding but has been found as far as 100m from the nearest outcrop.
 Most common of the blossoms it eats are of Darwin Woollybutt (Eucalyptus miniata) and Darwin Stringybark (Eucalyptus tetrodonta).
 Its major fruit intake is from Zyziphus oenoplia, Vitex glabrata, Billy Goat Plum (Terminalia ferdinandiana), and Owenia vernicosa.
-Leaves eaten include Flagelleria indica, Pouteria sericea and Vine Reedcane.
+Leaves eaten include Flagelleria indica, Sersalisia sericea, and vine reedcane.

 Known predators

-Some known predators of the rock-haunting ringtail possum are the Dingo (Canis lupus dingo), the Oenpelli Python (Morelia oenpelliensis), the Olive Python (Liasis olivaceous), quolls (Dasyurus spp.), owls (Strigiformes), feral cats (Felis catus), domestic dogs (Canis lupus familiaris) and humans (Homo sapiens).
+Some known predators of the rock-haunting ringtail possum are the Dingo (Canis lupus dingo), the Oenpelli Python (Morelia oenpelliensis), the Olive Python (Liasis olivaceous), quolls (Dasyurus spp.), owls (Strigiformes), feral cats (Felis catus), red foxes (Vulpes vulpes), domestic dogs (Canis lupus familiaris) and humans (Homo sapiens).
 The rock-haunting ringtail possum spends a large amount of time participating in sentinel behaviour to avoid predators.
 It perches on branches or ledges and scans the area for danger.
 In an attempt to deter predators and to warn others, this possum beats its tail against tree branches vigorously causing the entire tree to shake.

 Lifestyle

 Of all the Australian possums, the rock-haunting ringtail possum lives in the most tightly knit family groups.
 Adults and their young will stay within 2–3 metres of each other throughout the night.
 The family groups are generally made up of about 4 individuals, although group sizes of 2 to 10 individuals have been reported.
 The possum spends most of its time sheltered within rock piles or crevices.
 After dark it moves from its rocky home into the nearby trees where it feeds.
 This possum is secretive, difficult to trap and avoids contact and confrontation as far as possible.
 It is primarily terrestrial, moving into the trees only to feed.
 This distinguishes it from its close, mostly arboreal relatives.
-Its eye-shine is very bright in a spotlight but unlike most possums, it doesn't freeze when caught in a beam of light.
+Its eye-shine is very bright in a spotlight but unlike most possums, it does not freeze when caught in a beam of light.
 Instead, it retreats to its rock shelter or crevices where it hides with its head in the crevice but its body exposed.